When to Stop Feeding Baby Formula: A Guide for Parents

 - Provides additional nutrients that breast milk or formula may not deliver in sufficient quantities

-- It helps with the development of teeth and jaws
+- Helps with the development of teeth and jaws

 - Helps prevent constipation

-- It provides different sources of iron, calcium, and other minerals that are important for growth and development
+- Provides different sources of iron, calcium, and other essential minerals for growth and development

-- It helps babies learn to chew and swallow
+- Helps babies learn to chew and swallow

-It is essential to start with simple, single-ingredient foods and gradually introduce new ones when introducing solid foods.
-This allows babies to get used to different textures and flavours and helps prevent choking.
+When introducing solid foods, it is essential to start with simple, single-ingredient foods and gradually introduce new ones.
+This allows babies to get used to different textures and flavors and helps prevent choking.
 It is also essential to avoid giving babies foods high in sugar or salt and honey, which can cause botulism.

 How Much Formula Should Your Baby Drink?